 3 Way Calling

 3 Way calling is when you are talking to 2 people at the same time.
 Those 2 people + the person initiating the call is how 3 way calling is figured out.
 If the intitiating caller terminate the call, all lines are dropped.
-However, if a person you are speaking with drops their call, the customer and the remaining person will still be on the line.
+However, if a person you are speaking with drops their call, you and the remaining person will still be on the line.

 Account Pool